-The group now consists of four permanent astronomers, 3 PhD students, a technician, and an external collaborator who is vinculated to the IAA.
-In the group, we study stellar and planetary formation and also the latest phases of evolving stars, such as post-AGB stars and planetary nebula.
-With special interest in disks and jets associated to young stars and with the last phases in the life of a star.
+The group, led by Dr. Guillem Anglada, now consists of four permanent astronomers, 2 post-docs, 3 PhD students, 1 master student, 1 Jae-intro SO student, and an external collaborator who is vinculated to the IAA.
+In the group, we study star and planetary formation and also the late phases of evolved stars, such as post-AGB stars and planetary nebula.
+With special interest in disks and jets associated to young stars (from high-mass to low-mass protostars) and with the last phases in the life of a star.
 To do this, in the majority of cases, we use radio observations at very high angular resolutions as well as theoretical models.
-In the 20 years of its existence the group has seen the finalization of 8 PhD thesis, 15 magisters, and has had 4 former post docs spending time in our group.
+In the 20 years of its existence, the group has seen the finalization of 8 PhD thesis, 15 magisters, and has had 4 former post-docs spending time in our group.

 Guillem Anglada (full name Guillem Josep Anglada Pons) is a member of the permanent scientific staff of the Instituto de Astrofísica de Andalucía CSIC since 1997, and has served as Head of the Department of Radio Astronomy and Galactic Structure (2002-2005), Science Vice-Director (2005-2009) and Director (2009).
 He obtained his PhD in Physical Sciences from the University of Barcelona (1989), and has held positions as Interim Professor at the Universitat de Barcelona (1990-1996), Senior Researcher B at the Instituto de Astronomía UNAM (1996-1997), Senior Scientist at the Instituto de Astrofísica de Andalucía CSIC (1997-2005), and Visiting Scientist at Harvard-Smithsonian CfA (2001-2002).

 Predoctoral researcher at the Instituto de Astrofísica de Andalucía (1989-1990) and the Harvard-Smithsonian Center for Astrophysics (1990-1993), got his PhD from the University of Granada in 1993.
-After a post doctoral contract at the IAA (1993-1995), he was hired as a staff scientist at the National Institute for Aeroespace Technology (INTA) from 1995 to 2005.
+After a post-doctoral contract at the IAA (1993-1995), he was hired as a staff scientist at the National Institute for Aerospace Technology (INTA) from 1995 to 2005.

 Luis has been working at the Instituto de Astrofísica de Andalucía – CSIC since 1997.
 He studied physics at the Universidad de Santiago de Compostela and Universidad Complutense de Madrid.
 He carried out his PhD thesis at the Max-Planck-Institut fÜr Astronomie (MPIA, Heidelberg, Germany), which was presented at the Universidad Complutense de Madrid, and did a post-doc at the MPIA.